About Scottish Women's Aid

 Scottish Women's Aid is the lead organisation in Scotland working towards the prevention of domestic abuse.
 We play a vital role campaigning and lobbying for effective responses to domestic abuse.

-An important aspect of our work is ensuring that women and children with experience of domestic abuse get the services they need, both from local Women’s Aid groups and from the agencies they are likely to contact.
+An important aspect of our work is ensuring that women and children who have experienced domestic abuse get the services they need, both from local Women’s Aid groups and from the agencies they are likely to contact.

 Our members are local Women’s Aid groups which provide specialist services to women, children and young people.
 These include safe refuge accommodation, information and support.